Orange Cabbage Coleslaw is a super easy salad. Plus 7 ways to eat healthy on a budget.

 - Seasonal foods are a bargain hunter’s friend.
 Strawberries, asparagus, artichokes and rhubarb are Spring’s early produce.
 Grocery stores feature and discount these items now because they are in season.
 But still price shop.
 I found green beans less expensive than asparagus and potatoes on sale, so those went in my cart.
 As you plan and shop, keep your schedule in mind.
 If you’re too busy to cook much this week, you don’t want to stock up on fresh produce.
 A study from the University of Arizona found that Americans pay close attention to sale prices, but not the money squandered through wasted food.
 If you end up throwing it out, the BOGO, buy one, get one free, may lead to wasted money and food.
 Here’s a quick recipe for a fresh Asparagus Walnut Salad.

-- Consider store brands.
+- Shop store brands.
 These private label brands are often 15 to 20 percent less expensive but just as nutritious as their national brand counterparts.
 Use the unit price to compare cost of varying sizes.
 See more ideas for eating on a budget here.

 - Beans and legumes are money-saving foods.
 They are as good for you as they are versatile.
 Brown rice, quinoa, bulgur, lentils, and black beans are a few to consider.
 Cook once and use through the week.
 They can be served hot or cold, added to soups and salads.
 Black Bean Quinoa Salad is on of my faves.
 They also freeze well, so you have protein- and fiber-rich foods on hand.

-- Meat is often the highest dollar ingredient in a recipe.
+- Plan a meatless meal.
+Meat is often the highest dollar ingredient in a recipe.
 Plan a meatless meal such as beans and rice, or replace half the meat in dishes such as chili, meatloaf or burger patties with beans, lentils or chopped vegetables.
 Eggs, one of the least expensive proteins, is another option.
 Hard-cook them for snacks and salads or scramble with vegetables.
 Frozen fish is generally less expensive than fresh plus frozen lasts much longer.